Severe Weather in the North East 1901-2010

 3 September 1948 Gales and Rain

-Gales and rainstorms in Northern England during the night, three quarters of an inch falling in 2 hours on Newcastle, bringing the total in the last 48 hours to 1.57 inches.
-In south Durham where the rain was accompanied by thunder and lightning.
+There were gales and rainstorms in Northern England during the night; three quarters of an inch falling in 2 hours on Newcastle, bringing the total in the last 48 hours to 1.57 inches.
+In south Durham the rain was accompanied by thunder and lightning.
 The railway track between Spennymoor and Ferryhill was blocked by water covering the track and damaging the embankment.
 2.59” of rain recorded at Houghall.

 2 June 1953 Unseasonal Snow

-On Coronation Day, snow fell around the Cross Fell area in the North West of the County.
+On Coronation Day in 1953, snow fell around the Cross Fell area in the North West of the County on what was a pretty bleak day.
+Maximum temperature in Durham was 7.2 degC.

 13 August 1953 Thunderstorms

-Surface water flooding in Newcastle, Durham, Spennymoor, Stanley, Bishop Auckland, Silksworth, and Darlington.
-Durham (University Observatory) 1.83”; Ushaw College 1.98”.
+There was surface water flooding in Newcastle, Durham, Spennymoor, Stanley, Bishop Auckland, Silksworth, and Darlington.
+Durham (University Observatory) recorded 1.83”; Ushaw College 1.98”.

 9-28 February 1955 Heavy snowfalls

-Heavy snow at higher levels, one of the snowiest periods on record.
+There was heavy snow at higher levels, in one of the snowiest periods on record.
 ‘Operation Snowdrop’ was initiated to drop supplies to upland hill farmers in the North and Scotland.
+Temps droppped to -12.2 degC in Durham on Feb 20th 1955.

 Wagtail Road, Stanley 1955